ci4rail/docs/docs/user-docs/_quick-start-guide/edgefarm/basic-functions.md

 463d7e32c250  nginx:1.19.5  "/docker-entrypoint.…"  9 seconds ago  Up Less than a second  0.0.0.0:8080->80/tcp  webserver_nginx
 ```

-Download and test the webserver locally on the edge device.
+In the next step, you download and test the webserver locally on the edge device.
 ```console
 $ cd /data
 $ wget localhost:8080